How to Teach Your Teen to Drive

 When your kids get to driving age, it’s an exciting and scary time for everyone.
 Your teen is excited for the freedom that comes with driving, and you’re excited for that freedom, too—no more chauffeuring your child from practice to practice and event to event.
-However, the roads are a dangerous place and learning to drive is no easy task.
+However, the roads are dangerous, and learning to drive is no easy task.

 When your child reaches your state’s minimum age to get their learner’s permit, it’s time to teach them to drive—even if you can’t believe that time has come already!
 We know how they grow up fast.
 To help make the transition and learning process as easy as possible, we’re sharing some practical tips for teaching a teenager to drive.
 Buckle your seatbelts, squeeze that grab handle, and take a few deep breaths.
 It’s time to drive!